Coreball/netvissoc/README.md

 ## `netvissoc link FROM TO TYPE`

-create a new relation between nodes
+create a new relation between nodes (every pair if multiple)

 ```
 USAGE
   $ netvissoc link FROM TO TYPE

 ARGUMENTS
-  FROM  starting node
+  FROM  starting node(s), comma-separated
-  TO    ending node
+  TO    ending node(s), comma-separated
   TYPE  relation type

 OPTIONS